Prop. FF on track to pass, clearing way for new school meals program funded by cutting tax breaks for the wealthy

 Joey Chester, 30, an unaffiliated voter from Westminster, came to the polls Tuesday with at least one thing in mind: school lunches.

-Chester, who grew up in Aurora, voted “yes” on Proposition FF, a measure that would create a new school meals program funded by reducing the state income tax deductions that can be claimed by households that earn more than $300,000 in federal adjusted gross income.
+Chester, who grew up in Aurora, voted “yes” on Proposition FF.
 He said he sees hope in the proposition.

 “When I grew up, my mom gave us 40 bucks a month for school lunches, and I got lazy and would just burn it out and then have to make my own lunch finally for the rest of the year.
 I knew kids that didn’t always get meals, and I know things have gotten worse,” Chester said.